 One element of the investigation may be an accident reconstruction, or other experts may be called upon for their consultation.
 We may also seek information about the defendant during this time – for example, in a nursing home abuse case, we may review the nursing home’s record for any past occurrences of abusive or otherwise negligent behavior.
 Other elements of the discovery phase may include submitting written questions to the defendant, providing testimony in front of a court reporter, and requesting documents or other pieces of relevant information.

 Pre-trial Resolution: Settlement

 A settlement is an agreement, sometimes reached through mediation, in which the defendant and/or insurance company agrees to pay the plaintiff a sum of money in exchange for the plaintiff dropping all further courses of legal action.

 Filing Lawsuit and Going to Trial

 J. Todd Tenge, supported by our experienced legal staff, is nothing short of tenacious in the courtroom.
 He will not back down from insurance companies who refuse to pay out claims or defendants who refuse to take responsibility for their wrongful actions.

-Contact Us About Personal Injury Lawsuits
+Contact Us About Colorado Personal Injury Lawsuits

-During your personal consultation, Mr. Tenge and his legal team will analyze your situation, answer your questions, and help you feel more comfortable about the entire litigation process.
+During your personal consultation, Mr. Tenge and his legal team will analyze your situation, answer your questions, and help you feel more comfortable about the entire personal injury litigation process.